uaayush01/Auto-Todo/README.md

-<<<<<<< HEAD
 # to-do-generator
-vs code extension as a project in which the extension performs the task of adding todo.txt file to the root directory if it does not exist there .
-On opening any folder it should check whether the file is there or not if it not there it should be created
+AutoTodo is a simple yet powerful extension that automatically generates a todo.txt file in the root directory whenever you open a new project.
 =======
 # todo-file-generator README

+Why I Created AutoTodo?
+As developers, we often start new projects without a clear plan for tasks, bug fixes, or features to implement.
+I built AutoTodo to solve this problem by ensuring that every project starts with a structured to-do list right from the beginning.

 ## Features

-Creates todo.txt file automatically on opening any folder for first time in the vs code .
+Creates todo.txt file automatically on opening any folder for first time in the vs code.

+✅ Keeping track of tasks without external tools
+✅ Maintaining a habit of organizing work from the start ✅ Reducing clutter by storing notes directly within the project

+How It Works?

+When you open a new folder in VS Code, AutoTodo automatically creates a todo.txt file in the root directory.
+You can instantly start adding tasks, reminders, or notes.
+No manual setup required—just open and start working!

+Perfect for developers, students, and project managers who want a lightweight and effective way to manage tasks.
 ## Requirements

 Just add these extension to your vs code .